 With today’s distributed workforces, it can be difficult to identify where inefficiencies are occurring.
 In a traditional office setup, you could easily see who was at their desk working and who wasn’t – but with so many employees working remotely, that’s no longer possible.

-Workplace management requires a clear picture of an organization’s workforce and their skills – that’s where workplace analytics comes in.
+Workplace management requires a clear picture of an organization’s workplace, workforce and activity – that’s where analytics comes in.
 With workplace analytics, companies can make better decisions to retain existing talent and improve performance.

 What Is Workplace Analytics?

-Workplace analytics are tools that make it easier to measure and assess your organization and its workers.
+Workplace analytics are insights that make it easier to measure and assess your organization.
 Access to the right tools and software provides a secure and cost-effective way for workforce managers to track data.

 The insight this tracking provides gives leaders a meaningful way to engage with the workforce and solve common problems associated with their duties.
-Analytics uses data from different platforms to gain insight into:
+Analytics uses multiple sources of data from different platforms to gain insight into:

 - Employee productivity and performance